Desktop Image: Friedman, Will

 Mobile Image: Friedman, Will

 William Friedman focuses his practice on regulatory, compliance, and transactional issues related to natural gas, electricity, and renewables.
-He represents generators, marketers, end users, and investors before the Federal Energy Regulatory Commission (FERC) and appellate courts in matters related to pipeline rates, natural gas supply, electric transmission, and electricity markets.
+He represents utilities, generators, end users, and investors before the Federal Energy Regulatory Commission (FERC) and appellate courts in matters related to rates, electric transmission, generator interconnection, and electricity markets.
 William also advises clients in renewable energy project development and financing, energy trading, and energy services transactions.

 Admitted to Practice